expo/expo/docs/pages/workflow/using-libraries.md

 ## Using Expo SDK Libraries

 The Expo SDK picks up where the React Native core libraries end - it provides access to a lot of useful device and system functionality like audio, barcode scanning, camera, calendar, contacts, video, and so on.
 It also adds other powerful libraries like over-the-air updates, maps, OAuth authentication tools, and more.
+For details on how we decide what goes into the Expo SDK, [read here](https://expo.fyi/whats-in-the-sdk.md).

 To use a library from the Expo SDK, find the one you are looking for in the [API Reference](https://docs.expo.io/versions/latest/) or through the documentation Search bar.